1141 Massachusetts Street

 There is also an area designated for butterfly habitat in conjunction with Monarch Watch.

-The Parks and Recreation Administrative Offices are also located on the west side of Massachusetts Street.
+The Parks, Recreation and Culture Administrative Offices are also located on the west side of Massachusetts Street.
 The Community Building also resides north of the west side of South Park.

 West of Massachusetts Street also has large open areas that are used for public events.
 This active side of South Park is often filled with visitors and outdoor activities and is the perfect area for a family picnic or to toss around the Frisbee.